Startup Stories

 We mentioned above how boring products are bought, not discovered.

 Take billing software.
 If you’re not actively looking for a new billing system, a feature like “supports partial payments” sounds about as interesting as a terms-of-service update.
 But if you are in the market, that feature could be critical.
+Acquisition marketing plays a key role here by attracting new potential users early in their research phase and keeping your brand visible throughout their decision-making process.

 That’s why launch weeks work: Even if individual features are dry, a launch week makes it more exciting by helping people interested in one feature discover the others.